Skip to content

 How much noise will between-floor insulation stop?+

 It's a very subjective thing.
-After insulating many floors over the years, the honest answer is that it knocks down the high-pitched airborne sounds (talking, radios, even the scratch of a vacuum), but the footstep thumping mostly comes through regardless.
+After insulating many floors over the years, the answer is that it knocks down the high-pitched airborne sounds (talking, radios, even the scratch of a vacuum), but the footstep thumping mostly comes through regardless.
 Results from sound insulation can not be guaranteed, because sound transference is very hard to stop and any result is subjective without a full sound engineer's report before and after.
 We pump it in through 80mm holes from below; the hole patching (about $10–20 per hole) is a plasterer's job and isn't in our quote.

 Why do downlights ruin sound insulation?+